syedshahmirsultan/Blog_Website_LandingPage/README.md

-# SIMPLE BLOG WEBSITE LANDING PAGE
+# SIMPLE LANDING PAGE OF BLOG WEBSITE
 This is a simple Landing Page of a Blog Website .